Near Martell in Amador County, California — The American West (Pacific Coastal)

 Erected 1929 by Historic Landmarks Committee, Native Sons & Native Daughters of the Golden West of Amador County.

 Other nearby markers.
-Amador Ledger (approx. 2½ miles away); Martell Stage Station (was approx. 3 miles away but has been reported missing. ); In Memory of the Heros of Amador County (approx. 3.1 miles away); 1854 · Amador County · 1954 (approx. 3.4 miles away); Argonaut and Kennedy Mines (approx. 3.4 miles away); University of California Foothill Field Station (approx. 3.4 miles away); Argonaut Mine (approx. 3.4 miles away); Jackson (approx. 3.4 miles away).
+At least 8 other markers are within 4 miles of this marker, measured as the crow flies.
+Amador Ledger (approx. 2½ miles away); In Memory of the Heros of Amador County (approx. 3.1 miles away); 1854 · Amador County · 1954 (approx. 3.4 miles away); Argonaut and Kennedy Mines (approx. 3.4 miles away); University of California Foothill Field Station (approx. 3.4 miles away); Argonaut Mine (approx. 3.4 miles away); Jackson (approx. 3.4 miles away); Amador County Veterans' Memorial (approx. 3.4 miles away).

 Regarding To The Memory of Mike Tovey.
 In his book California – A Landmark History, published in 1941, Joseph A. Knowland writes: